Arab News: Content

 Arab News offers a variety of news ranging from politics and finance to sports and social events.
 It published an op-ed written on the first anniversary of the September 11 attacks by Rasheed Abu Alsamh who commented:

 First, we must stop denying that any of the hijackers were Saudis or even Arab.
 We must also stop saying that the September 11 attacks were a CIA-Zionist plot to make the Arabs and Islam look bad.
 That is utter nonsense.
 We must be mature and responsible enough to admit that these sick minds that hatched and perpetrated these dastardly attacks, were, sadly, a product of a twisted viewpoint of our society and our religion...We must stop the hatred being taught to our children in schools.

-On 8 May 2011, Hassan bin Youssef Yassin, a longtime aide to Foreign Minister Saud bin Faisal, wrote in Arab News that the Arab countries had all failed miserably to offer either democracy or economic well-being.
+On 8 May 2011, Hassan bin Youssef Yassin, a longtime aide to Foreign Minister Saud bin Faisal, "wrote caustically [in Arab News] that the Arab world's republics had all failed miserably to deliver either democracy or economic well-being."
+Hassan wrote, "The dream of a republic has more often than not ended in a painful awakening, while Arab monarchies in comparison have provided greater stability and prosperity."

 In May 2017, Arab News entered a media partnership with British online polling experts, YouGov.
 The regional exclusive deal was announced at the 16th annual Arab Media Forum (AMF) during a special gala for international journalists.
 According to a joint press release, the partnership aims to "survey the hearts and minds of the public in the Middle East and beyond".
 Stephan Shakespeare, chief executive of YouGov, said that the partnership would result in valuable research on public opinion in a part of the world where such information is rare.
-Announcing the deal, Arab News Editor in Chief Faisal J. Abbas said: “In an era of fast-moving news cycles, information overload and ‘fake news’, there could be no better time for a media brand to invest in quality, credible research such as that produced by YouGov.".
+Announcing the deal, Arab News Editor in Chief Faisal J. Abbas said: "In an era of fast-moving news cycles, information overload and 'fake news', there could be no better time for a media brand to invest in quality, credible research such as that produced by YouGov."
 Some of the studies that were produced as a result of this partnership showed that 81 percent of Americans can't locate the Arab World on a map and that the majority of Saudis supported the decision to allow women to drive.